Online Weighted Matching: Breaking the $\frac{1}{2}$ Barrier: Preliminaries

-We present randomized online Algorithm $\StocGreedy$ (pseudocode provided as Algorithm~\ref{Algorithm:StocGreedy}) to solve this problem in Section~\ref{sec:algorithm}.
-Following we present notations used in $\StocGreedy$ and some intuition behind the main ideas of this algorithm.
-We provide figures and examples to make our algorithm more comprehensible.
-To evaluate how much marginal value (increment in the objective function) can be achieved by assigning some impression $i$ to an advertiser $a$ at every point throughout the algorithm, one needs to keep track of the maximum weight assigned to $a$ so far by Algorithm $\StocGreedy$.
-So we let $\MaxWeight_a^t$ denote the maximum weight assigned to $a$ by Algorithm $\StocGreedy$ up to time $t$ (including $t$) for any $0 \leq t \leq n$.
-Given that $\StocGreedy$ is a randomized algorithm, $\MaxWeight_a^t$ are random variables.
-Since assignments are done at times $t=1, 2, \ldots, n$, we define $\MaxWeight_a^0$ to be zero.
-Now we define random variable $\Gain_{i,a}$ to be the marginal gain of assigning impression $i$ to advertiser $a$ when $i$ arrives, i.e. $\Gain_{i,a} = (w_{i,a} - \MaxWeight^{t_i-1}_a)^+$ where $(x)^+$ is defined to be $\max\{0,x\}$ for any real number $x$, and $t_i$ is the arrival time of impression $i$.
-We note that $\Gain_{i,a}$ is a random variable that depends on the choices $\StocGreedy$ makes up to time $t_i-1$ (before $i$ arrives).
-In Figure~\ref{fig:MaxWExample}, we show an execution of Algorithm $\StocGreedy$.
-The arrows show the assignments of the impressions to advertisers which depended on a) the bipartite graph between impressions and advertisers, b) the arrival order of impressions, and c) the results of coin tosses during the execution of the algorithm.
-Impressions are arriving in order $\{i_1, i_2, i_3, i\}$.
-In this execution, $\MaxWeight_a^{t-1}$ is equal to $\max\{2,5\} = 5$ where $t$ is the arrival time of impression $i$.
-The marginal gain of assigning impression $i$ to a, $\Gain_{i,a}$, is equal to $(w_{i,a} - \MaxWeight^{t_i-1}_a)^+ = (7-5)^+ = 2$.
+We present our main randomized online algorithm \StochasticGreedy in \Cref{sec:algorithm}.
+This algorithm uses randomness in a very controlled manner, so we deliberately use a sans serif font and ``upper camel case'' to distinguish quantities that are random variables.
+To evaluate how much marginal value (i.e., increase in the objective function) can be achieved by assigning an impression $i$ to an advertiser $a$ at every point in the algorithm, we need to keep track of the maximum weight assigned to $a$ by \StochasticGreedy.
+Therefore, we let the random variable $\MaxW_{a}^t$ denote the maximum weight assigned to $a$ by \StochasticGreedy up to (and including) time $t$ for every $0 \le t \le n$.
+Since assignments are made at times $t=1,2,\dots,n$, we define $\MaxW_a^0$ to be zero for all $a \in A$.
+Next, we define the random variable $\Gain_{i,a}$ to be the marginal gain of assigning impression $i$ to advertiser~$a$.
+Formally, we have $\Gain_{i,a} = (w_{i,a} - \MaxW_{a}^{t_i - 1})^+$, where $(x)^+$ is the function $\max\{0,x\}$ and $t_i$ is the arrival time of impression $i$.
+We note that $\Gain_{i,a}$ depends on the random choices that \StochasticGreedy makes before~$i$ arrives.